notes on idleness and labor

 15. Idleness is, of course, a privilege.
 In Bertrand Russell’s famous 1932 essay “In Praise of Idleness,” he explains as much – how one person’s idleness is made possible by the work of many others, who don’t have the luxury not to work.
 This is the promise of capitalism – that all of the work will eventually pay off and we will be able to be idle like the ruling class, and of course this is also capitalism’s false dangling carrot – because many of us work and work and feel like we get nowhere, or that our work doesn’t accumulate into security or the level of recognition we deem appropriate.
 I have to mention that most of my friends who work in dance in the U.S. work in a variety of fields to sustain their practice.
 Food service, bodywork, personal training, arts administration, dog walking.
 So, often it’s the case that one group or class of people have their idleness facilitated by dancers, who are doing this work in addition to the work they are trying to do as artists.

-16. I am reminded of my brilliant college professor whose name I can’t remember for my Feminism and Women of Color class, who, when teaching Paula Giddings’ book When and Where I enter, highlighted white feminism’s failure, when engaging in the political rhetoric about women wanting or deserving to enter the workforce, to acknowledge that women of color and working class women were already working, had been working, for centuries and so for them leaving their homebound duties as wives and mothers was not the issue of interest.
+16. I am reminded of my brilliant college professor whose name I can’t remember for my Feminism and Women of Color class, who, when teaching Paula Giddings’ book When and Where I enter, highlighted white feminism’s failure, when engaging in the political rhetoric about women wanting or deserving to enter the workforce, to acknowledge that women of color and working class women were already working, had been working, for centuries and so for them leaving their homebound duties as wives and mothers were not the issues of interest.
 This makes me think about the allegedly “passive” tactics of rebellion that slaves used where they would slow their work down, feign illness or break their tools in order to disrupt the cycle of production for their enslavers.

 17. The expression WORK, appropriated from black gay culture, celebrates the ferocity of having done something very very right, either by design or by accident.
 I love saying work, and I write it in texts or messages to friends and others all the time.
 I recently incorporated one of “work’s” variations – W-E-R-Q – into the title of a show of mine from last year - Age & Beauty Part 2: Asian Beauty @ the Werq Meeting or The Choreographer & Her Muse or &:@&, to foreground the operation of gayness that frames and pervades the administrative meetings I have with my manager, Ben Pryor.
 This gayness queers the conventional hierarchy of employee and employer, because our attempts to clarify answers to work problems are interrupted by candid and graphic discussions of our sex lives, or our glib and undermining critiques of each other or other major players or institutions in the field.
 This kind of self-consciousness cyclically re-introduces the possibility of play or at least, some kind of meta-awareness of the absurdity of the administrative structures that we have to work with and within, and it also creates distraction from a conventional notion of productivity.
 It might not actually produce idleness within labor but it gives us some kind of reprieve from the LABOR of labor, and reminds us of the nature of filial relations that emerge in the performing arts community, where a boss or an employee is also a friend or colleague.
 That friend you had lunch and laughed with in the park one day might be the person you see on stage next week in a show you didn’t like very much and now suddenly the once warm interaction is replaced by a momentary chilliness, as you shift from friend to professional, or from friend to critic, or from colleague to person who sits on a funding panel at some point and ends up talking about, defending, or trashing your work to others who don’t know you at all.